 In fact, I've shared with y'all before my favorite finds from Thrive Market, and you know the reason I do most of my shopping there is because it's SO MUCH CHEAPER.

 I was skeptical at first, too–being the deal queen that I am, I figured the prices were probably not that much less.
 But over many months, I compared the prices at Thrive to mainstream grocery stores and retailers, Amazon and even Instacart and I’ve found that overall, most items are several dollars less at Thrive.
 Which may not sound like much, but adds up to A LOT OF SAVINGS!

 Think of it like Costco (wholesale prices) meets Whole Foods (organic, natural products) meets Amazon (the convenience of shopping online).
 And because I love you so much,

-And because I love you so much, here’s even more savings for you!
-When you sign up for a Thrive Membership with this link, you’ll save an extra 25% off your first order, plus get a 30-day free trial and free shipping on orders over $49!
+And because I love you so much, here's even more savings for you!
+When you sign up for a Thrive Membership with this link, you'll save an extra 25% off your first order, a free gift and free shipping on orders over $49!

 OK, I'm getting off my Thrive soapbox.
 When I'm not shopping there, I'm usually buying my healthy pantry staples from Amazon Subscribe & Save, where I always save at least 15% off the list price, which is usually cheaper than most stores already.

 So, on that note… let's get into it.